 Mayor Taylor and Council President Charlie Malone present the Fred Stobaeus and Lou Boyd Awards to Evan Cushman and Tori Henning at the July 13th Borough Council meeting.

 Administered by the Recreation Committee, these two annual awards are named for Fred Stobaeus and Lou Boyd, whose volunteer efforts were instrumental in building the borough’s recreation programs.
 Each spring, the awards are given to Florham Park students who are outstanding in sportsmanship, leadership, athletic ability, and academic achievement, and who are positive role models in the community.
 Fred Stobaeus was known as “Mr. Recreation” and was chairman of the first Recreation Committee.
 In 1955, he founded the Little League baseball program in Florham Park.
 Lou Boyd was also an active promoter of recreation opportunities and was a long-time secretary of the Recreation Committee.
 In 1966, the Fred Stobaeus Award was established.
 The Lou Boyd Award followed in 1976.

 The Recreation Department sponsors, co-sponsors, or is affiliated with the following sports programs:

-Registration opens October 3rd; after November 18th a late fee will be charged.
-Registration will be closed December 2nd, no exceptions.
+Online Registration opens September 18th.
+Registration will be closed November 15th, no exceptions.
 The program is open to residents from Grades K-8.